bndtools/bnd/biz.aQute.bnd.gradle/README.md

 can accept.
 This property must be set.
 The bndrun file must be a standalone bndrun file since this is not a Workspace Build.

+### bundles

+This is the collection of files to use for locating bundles during the bndrun resolution.
+The default is _${project.sourceSets.main.runtimeClasspath}_ plus _${project.configurations.archives.artifacts.files}_.

 ## Create a task of the `Export` type

 You can also create a new task of the `Export` type.
 This task type